 Do you realize that if you don’t get enough sleep, your grades are likely to suffer?
 Is that one reason so many students get C’s?
 Scientific studies have shown that too little sleep dulls your mind.
 Science also shows that, surprisingly, too much studying late at night can have negative effects on your well-being and also on your grades.

-For the majority of students, studying late at night is the worst time to study.
+For the majority of students, late at night is the worst time to study. maybe you’re surprised by this, because most high school and college students have the habit of late-night studying.
+Yet it’s highly inefficient.
 This is because, for one thing, late-night studying causes you to lose sleep.
 Psychologists have shown that college students need at least seven hours of sleep a night to make the best grades.
 Also, it’s because you retain the least information when you study late at night.

 Are you being honest if you tell yourself you’re a night owl who studies best late at night?
 Have you ever tried studying earlier in the day?
 Have you measured the results of studying when your mind is fresh, compared to your late-night study binges?